-2. RELATED PARTY TRANSACTIONS
+3. RELATED PARTY TRANSACTIONS

 The BIA purchases certain services from companies controlled by the Board of Directors' members and company executives in the normal course of business at exchange amounts, which are the amounts agreed to by both parties.
-During the year, the BIA recognized \$342 in revenues from related parties, which was received in return for provided goods and services.
+During the year, the BIA incurred expenses of \$3,437, which it paid to related parties in return for goods and services.

 In addition, the BIA is related to all entities under control of the City of Ottawa.
-During the year ended December 31, 2022, the BIA recognized grant revenue from the City of Ottawa of \$6,750 [2021 - \$6,511] within sundry revenue on the statement of operations.
+During the year ended December 31, 2022, the BIA recognized grant revenue from the City of Ottawa of \$1,500 [2021 - \$22,637] within sundry revenue on the statement of operations.